Aerosvit Flight 241: Oversight failure

 According to Serhii Lukianov, assistant director of the State Aviation Department of Ukraine, every Ukrainian aircraft that had departed from Ukraine was airworthy, as he stated that all Ukrainian aircraft must meet stringent maintenance requirements and certifications.
 Ukrainian authority stated that there had been no recorded malfunctions prior to the aircraft's departure from Lviv to Thessaloniki.
 The last maintenance check was conducted on 11 December, six days before the accident.
-However, further examination revealed that the No.1 aircraft's navigation receiver (captain side) had failed during the aircraft's approach to Odessa.
+However, further examination revealed that the No.1 aircraft's navigation receiver (captain side) had failed during the aircraft's approach to Odesa.
 The maintenance crew had tried to fix the problem, but to no avail.
 Nevertheless, the aircraft was allowed to fly to Thessaloniki.
 The decision to continue the flight to Thessaloniki with the aircraft was questionable.
 The minimum equipment list clearly stated that an aircraft should only be allowed to fly with a non-operative VOR receiver for a ferry flight and only if the malfunctioning VOR receiver was on the co-pilot side, not on the captain side.
 Thus, the aircraft was regarded as not airworthy by investigators.